 Click Alt+F9 to see the field code behind the field.

-field, changing just the text between the quotes to suit your needs.
+You can copy and paste this field anywhere you need another field, changing just the text between the quotes to suit your needs.

 Hit Alt+F9 to turn off viewing of the codes.